 It has its own laws which are not self-contradictory.
-In the Midsummer Night’s Dream Puck can fly – they’re Indian divinities, though it’s a point not generally made in production.
-Titania and Oberon are Indian divinities, and they can fly – that’s one of the laws of the play.
-One of the laws of the play is the herb, the loving idleness, that put into the eyes produces love at first sight with the first thing they’ve seen – that is a law, and it works.
+In the Midsummer Night’s Dream Puck can fly.
+Titania and Oberon are Indian divinities, though it’s a point not generally made in production, and they can fly – that’s one of the laws of the play.
+One of the laws of the play is the herb, love-in-idleness that, put into the eyes, produces love at first sight with the first thing that’s seen – that is a law, and it works.
 But it’s a law within the play, within the scenario of the play.
 We don’t think, ‘How ridiculous’.
-If we go to Julius Caesar, now people can’t fly – flying would be ridiculous, but there are ghosts – Caesar’s ghost.
+If we go to Julius Caesar, people can’t fly.
+Flying would be ridiculous, but there are ghosts – Caesar’s ghost.
 There are no ghosts in Midsummer Night’s Dream.
 So the play is complete in its own scenario with its own laws, and we can see that the dramatist sets the play and sets the laws.
 Looked at from another point of view they are contradictory, but in their own right they stand and are not contradictory.

 © Trevor Leggett

 Part 4: World as an illusion